Equity Release Companies to Avoid

 Are they registered with FCA?
 Members of ERC?

-The first step to finding a good lender is to ensure that they are registered with the FCA and that they are also a member of the Equity Release Council.
-This means that they are regulated and that you will be more protected than if you borrowed from a lender that is not.
-You are at risk of being mis-sold a product without any rights to compensation, if you do not go with a FCA registered lender.
+The first step to finding a good lender is to ensure that they are registered with the FCA and they are a member of the Equity Release Council.
+This means that they are regulated and offers you more protection compared to borrowing from an unregulated lender.